erikgrinaker/toydb/docs/sql.md

 * ***`column_name`***: a column to update.
 Errors if it does not exist.

 * ***`expression`***: an expression whose evaluated value will be set for the corresponding column and row.
 Expressions can refer to column values, and must evaluate to the same datatype as the updated column.
+Using `DEFAULT` will set the column's default value, if any.

 * ***`predicate`***: an expression which determines which rows to update by evaluting to `TRUE`.
 Must evaluate to a `BOOLEAN` or `NULL`, otherwise an error is returned.